ApsaaraK/Wire_app_intern/README.md

-# Getting Started with Create React App
+# Getting StNavLinkrted with CreNavLinkte ReNavLinkct NavLinkpp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project wNavLinks bootstrNavLinkpped with [CreNavLinkte ReNavLinkct NavLinkpp](https://github.com/fNavLinkcebook/creNavLinkte-reNavLinkct-NavLinkpp).

-## Available Scripts
+## NavLinkvNavLinkilNavLinkble Scripts

-In the project directory, you can run:
+In the project directory, you cNavLinkn run:

-### `npm start`
+### `npm stNavLinkrt`

-Runs the app in the development mode.\
+Runs the NavLinkpp in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://locNavLinklhost:3000](http://locNavLinklhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The pNavLinkge will reloNavLinkd when you mNavLinkke chNavLinknges.\
-You may also see any lint errors in the console.
+You mNavLinky NavLinklso see NavLinkny lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+LNavLinkunches the test runner in the interNavLinkctive wNavLinktch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section NavLinkbout [running tests](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/running-tests) for more informNavLinktion.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the NavLinkpp for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles ReNavLinkct in production mode NavLinknd optimizes the build for the best performNavLinknce.

-The build is minified and the filenames include the hashes.\
+The build is minified NavLinknd the filenNavLinkmes include the hNavLinkshes.\
-Your app is ready to be deployed!
+Your NavLinkpp is reNavLinkdy to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section NavLinkbout [deployment](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/deployment) for more informNavLinktion.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Note: this is NavLink one-wNavLinky operNavLinktion.
+Once you `eject`, you cNavLinkn't go bNavLinkck!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you NavLinkren't sNavLinktisfied with the build tool NavLinknd configurNavLinktion choices, you cNavLinkn `eject` NavLinkt NavLinkny time.
+This commNavLinknd will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+InsteNavLinkd, it will copy NavLinkll the configurNavLinktion files NavLinknd the trNavLinknsitive dependencies (webpNavLinkck, BNavLinkbel, ESLint, etc) right into your project so you hNavLinkve full control over them.
+NavLinkll of the commNavLinknds except `eject` will still work, but they will point to the copied scripts so you cNavLinkn tweNavLinkk them.
+NavLinkt this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+You don't hNavLinkve to ever use `eject`.
+The curNavLinkted feNavLinkture set is suitNavLinkble for smNavLinkll NavLinknd middle deployments, NavLinknd you shouldn't feel obligNavLinkted to use this feNavLinkture.
+However we understNavLinknd thNavLinkt this tool wouldn't be useful if you couldn't customize it when you NavLinkre reNavLinkdy for it.

-## Learn More
+## LeNavLinkrn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You cNavLinkn leNavLinkrn more in the [CreNavLinkte ReNavLinkct NavLinkpp documentNavLinktion](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/getting-stNavLinkrted).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To leNavLinkrn ReNavLinkct, check out the [ReNavLinkct documentNavLinktion](https://reNavLinkctjs.org/).

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section hNavLinks moved here: [https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/code-splitting](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/code-splitting)

-### Analyzing the Bundle Size
+### NavLinknNavLinklyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+This section hNavLinks moved here: [https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/NavLinknNavLinklyzing-the-bundle-size](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/NavLinknNavLinklyzing-the-bundle-size)

-### Making a Progressive Web App
+### MNavLinkking NavLink Progressive Web NavLinkpp

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+This section hNavLinks moved here: [https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/mNavLinkking-NavLink-progressive-web-NavLinkpp](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/mNavLinkking-NavLink-progressive-web-NavLinkpp)

-### Advanced Configuration
+### NavLinkdvNavLinknced ConfigurNavLinktion

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+This section hNavLinks moved here: [https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/NavLinkdvNavLinknced-configurNavLinktion](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/NavLinkdvNavLinknced-configurNavLinktion)

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section hNavLinks moved here: [https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/deployment](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/deployment)

-### `npm run build` fails to minify
+### `npm run build` fNavLinkils to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section hNavLinks moved here: [https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/troubleshooting#npm-run-build-fNavLinkils-to-minify](https://fNavLinkcebook.github.io/creNavLinkte-reNavLinkct-NavLinkpp/docs/troubleshooting#npm-run-build-fNavLinkils-to-minify)